nicobucodiguito/disable-windows-explorer-web-search/README.md

-# Disable Windows explorer Web Search
+# Disable Windows Explorer Web Search

 These are two really simple batch scripts to disable or enable (why would you want that) Windows Web Search (Bing-based).